 Before Chubby Checker’s version of The Twist took the world by storm, spawning a Dick Clark fueled dance craze, and a series of answer records that continues till today, it was just another record cut by Henry Stone and Hank Ballard and The Midnighters at the North Miami Armory.
-The back story is little known outside the music industry, but is a documented fact in a recent book called “Peppermint Twist: The Mob, Music, and The Most Famous Dance Club of the ’60s” by John Johnson Jr., Joel Selvin, and Dick Cami.
+It’s all in the book called “Peppermint Twist: The Mob, Music, and The Most Famous Dance Club of the ’60s” by John Johnson Jr., Joel Selvin, and Dick Cami.

 Hank’s guitar player, Cal Green, was tuning up his guitar and I said, “How about we do it like a dance song.”
 And that’s how we recorded it.
 I sent the masters up to Ewart at Veejay, but somehow, Syd Nathan found out about it.
 He said ‘Oh that sonofabitch Henry Stone…Hank still owes me $300 on his contract!
 You better give me that master or I’m gonna sue your ass off.’
 Ewart didn’t wanna do anything with the courts so he just sent him the tapes and it came out as a B-Side on Federal.

 “Later, Cameo-Parkway sent Chubby Checker down to perform at one of my sock hops I used to run with DJ Bob Green.
 Chubby came by the studio when I was cutting James Brown doing the “Mashed Potato.”
 I told Chubby that if he’s looking for a song, to go look at this little B Side that came out on Federal Records, and so I’m the man responsible for “The Twist.”
 But these were just things I did to make a living, I never thought twice about it at the time. –And that’s how history is made.”